canonical/lxd/doc/instances.md

 Disk entries are essentially mountpoints inside the instance.
 They can either be a bind-mount of an existing file or directory on the host, or if the source is a block device, a regular mount.

+They can also be created by {ref}`attaching a storage volume to an instance <storage-attach-volume>`.

 LXD supports the following additional source types: